isomerpages/wsg-ssg-redirect/index.md

         take on quality jobs and for enterprises to transform and remain competitive."
           url: https://www.wsg.gov.sg/
   - infobar:
-      description: Please note that the information provided on this page will be effective from 1 April 2023 until 31 March 2024.
-We kindly advise you to update your bookmarks accordingly.
-Thank you
+      description: Please note that the information provided on this page will be effective from 1 April 2023.
       button: Button Text
 ---